International Women's Day: How Mailgun's female leaders break the bias

 As I reflect on my own career path, I realized that I’ve never had a female boss, and all of my formal mentors have been male.
 However, in my current role, the teams that report to me are all male, flipping that dynamic on its head.
 To me, this helps show the reality that just as women benefit from male mentors and allies, men also benefit greatly from the mentorship, leadership, and sponsorship of women.
 If we all work together to encourage inclusivity and acceptance in the technology space and beyond, more and more people will feel welcome, and companies will be able to find the best talent.

-Heather Arrington VP of Support, Mailjet and Mailgun by Sinch
+Heather Arrington VP of Support, Sinch Mailjet and Sinch Mailgun

 Providing opportunities through mentoring